hpi-swa-teaching/TabletopUI/README.md

 The gamemaster can choose to begin an initiative roll.
 The command to start an initiative roll is ```start fight```, ```start initiative``` or ```start ini```.
 After this command, all players except the gamemaster may now roll a dice to determine their fight position.
 At least two players have to roll the dice.
 The gamemaster ends the dice roll round with ``end initiative`` or ``end ini``.
 Now, the fight begins and the turnorder appears in the player selection menu with the current player highlighted.
-A player can roll the dice as often as they want to and ends its turn manually by typing "end turn".
+A player can roll the dice as often as they want to and end their turn manually by typing "end turn".
-At any time the gamemaster can remove players from the fight via the command ```remove [playername]```.
+At any time the gamemaster should be able to remove players from the fight via the command ```remove [playername]```.
+This is not working right now, see this issue : https://github.com/hpi-swa-teaching/TabletopUI/issues/198.
 To end the fight and return to the default mode the gamemaster can use ```end fight```.

 ### Add NPCs